2010 and 2014 World Monuments Watch

 Taliesin is situated among the hills and rocky outcroppings of Wisconsin’s Driftless Area, and serves as a reminder of one of America’s most influential architects.
 In 1903, Frank Lloyd Wright completed construction on the Hillside Home School, consisting of an assembly hall, offices, a library, classrooms, and a gymnasium.
-The school was built with locally quarried stone with a variety of textures, glazing, and neutral colors.
-In 1911, Wright built the sprawling residential and studio complex of Taliesin, just north of the Hillside Home School.
-The school closed in 1915 and deteriorated over the next several years.
-In 1932, Wright rehabilitated Hillside for an architectural training program.
-The gym was converted into the Hillside Theater to host movies and performances for the public.
-In the late 1930s, the drafting school and dormitory were completed.
+The school was built with locally quarried stone of different neutral colors, textures, and glazing.
+Just to the north, Wright built the sprawling residential and studio complex of Taliesin in 1911.
+The school closed in 1915 and deteriorated over the next several years, but in 1932 Wright rehabilitated it for an architectural training program.
+The gym was converted into the Hillside Theater to host movies and performances for the public, and in the late 1930s the drafting school and dormitory were completed.
 The interior spaces of the complex, courtyards, terraces, and landscape continued to evolve under Wright’s vision until his death in 1959.

 Taliesin was Wright’s lifelong home, but it also functioned as a laboratory of design and innovation for the architect and his students.
 It is now regarded as one of Wright’s most significant expressions of organic architecture in the Prairie style.
 Its low-lying structures seem in harmony with the rugged landscape, neither feature imposing upon the other.